sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 1. Sign in to Salesforce.

-2. Download the Salesforce installation package using URL template as https://<sfdc-org-url>/packaging/installPackage.apexp?p0=04t8b000001BV5mAAG, replacing <sfdc-org-url> with your Salesforce Org URL.
+2. Download the Salesforce installation package by using the following URL template: `https://<sfdc-org-url>/packaging/installPackage.apexp?p0=04t8b000001BV5mAAG`, replacing `<sfdc-org-url>` with your specific Salesforce Org URL.
+For instance, your Salesforce Org URL might be `flow-power-1788--dev3.sandbox.lightning.force.com`.

-Example of <sfdc-org-url>: flow-power-1788--dev3.sandbox.lightning.force.com

 3. Select ‘Install for All Users’ and Click ‘Install’.

-4. After the installation is complete, you should see a confirmation screen.
-Click ‘Done’ to proceed.
+4. After the installation is complete, a confirmation screen appears.
+Click 'Done' to continue.

-Note: If the package was installed successfully, you should see a screen with ‘CCaaSforSF’ listed as one of the installed packages.
+Please note, a successful installation will display a screen listing 'CCaaSforSF' as an installed package.

 5. Navigate to the setup screen by clicking the gear icon in the top right corner.